What is Incremental Cash Flow?

 From the term itself, opportunity costs refer to a business’ missed chances for revenues from its assets.
-They are often forgotten by accountants, and they do not include opportunity costs in the computation of incremental cash flow.
+They are often forgotten by accountants, as they do not include opportunity costs in the computation of incremental cash flow.

 One example is a company that specializes in sound system installations that skips a project that requires the use of five sets of boom boxes.
 Currently, the business is only putting the five extra sets of boom boxes in its storage facility, instead of taking on the project that will earn $5,000.
-It illustrates the opportunity cost of $5,000.
+This illustrates the opportunity cost of $5,000.

 As mentioned above, cannibalization is the result of taking on a new project that will make the cash flow of another product or aspect lower.
 For example, an owner with an existing mall that caters to classes A and B, and everything it sells is sold at a higher price to live up to its reputation.

 In another part of the same city, it decides to open a new mall that caters to classes B, C, and D, selling the same items as the other mall but at a significantly lower price.
-It will result in cannibalization because people will no longer go to the first mall because they can get most things at the new mall for a much lower price.
+This will result in cannibalization because some people will no longer go to the first mall because they can get most things at the new mall for a much lower price.

 4. Allocated costs

-They are costs that are allocated to a specific department or project.
+These are costs that are allocated to a specific department or project.

 Incremental Cash Flow vs. Total Cash Flow